Montana-Code-School/pawsForAMoment/README.md

 - Installed sinon, chai, enzyme, and enzyme-adapter-react for testing suite
 - Refactored testing suite into individual pages for each Component
 - Created and tested landing page

+### 04/12/2018
+- Created NavBar.js
+- Added navbar to stack and implemented on all pages
+- Added Login and Home buttons to navbar with working functionality that takes you to login page and landing page respectively
+- Currently struggling with flex styling of navbar